Friday, December 30, 2011

 Dear Project Linus volunteers,

+If you need some motivation and materials to start a quilt for Make A Blanket Day, we have fabric kits for you!
 These kits were put together with fabric donated to our Project Linus chapter.
 Some kits have enough fabric to finish a front; some also have backing fabric.
 (Batting is NOT included.)
 The fabric pieces are not cut, so you can use any quilt pattern that you like.

 If you are interested in checking out and using a fabric kit, please contact Deanna Winick at 345-3576 or deanna.winick@gmail.com.
 Pick up is at Deanna's house this Saturday morning (January 29) or by appointment.
 Deanna lives in the I-540/Leesville/Lumley/Glenwood area; please contact her for directions.